 In Australia, a waiver of consent applies to the small sub-group of ASPREE participants who have died since the end of the intervention phase of ASPREE (12 June 2017) and who never had the opportunity to consent to ASPREE-XT, and to the participants who previously provided consent during ASPREE to allow access to their medical records, but whom the research staff have been unable to contact since.
-A waiver of signed consent also applies to those participants who verbally agreed to participate in ASPREE-XT when they were initially contacted by phone, and who subsequently demonstrated their willingness to participate by engaging in scheduled 6 month phone calls, but research staff have been unable to conduct an in-person visit and obtain written consent.
+A waiver of signed consent also applies to those participants who verbally agreed to participate in ASPREE-XT when they were initially contacted by phone, and who subsequently demonstrated their willingness to participate by engaging in scheduled 6 month phone calls, but research staff have been unable to consent.